Notes On Super Riemann Surfaces And Their Moduli: Contour Integrals And Super Period Matrix

 Now let $\Sigma$ be a super Riemann surface of genus 2 with an even spin structure.
 Because of the fact mentioned in the last paragraph, the super period matrix $\hat\Omega_{ij}$ of $\Sigma$ is always defined.

 Another important fact is that every $2\times 2$ symmetric complex matrix $\Omega_{ij}$ with positive definite imaginary part is the period matrix of a genus 2 Riemann surface that is unique up to isomorphism.
-(The moduli space of genus 2 surfaces has complex dimension $3g-3=3$, which coincides with the dimension of the space of symmetric $2\times 2$ matrices.)
-This actually remains true for genus 3, but for $g\geq 4$, a generic $\Omega_{ij}$ is not a period matrix.
+(The moduli space of genus 2 surfaces has complex dimension $3\g-3=3$, which coincides with the dimension of the space of symmetric $2\times 2$ matrices.)
+This actually remains true for genus 3, but for $\g\geq 4$, a generic $\Omega_{ij}$ is not a period matrix.

-From what has been said in the last paragraph, if $\Sigma$ is a super Riemann surface of genus 2 with an even spin structure, then there is an ordinary Riemann surface $\Sigma_0$ of genus 2 whose period matrix $\Omega_{ij}$ coincides with the super period matrix $\hat\Omega_{ij}$ of $\Sigma$. $\Sigma$ is a slightly thickened version of $\Sigma_0$ (thickened by its fermionic dimension and odd moduli), so up to homology there is a natural map from $\Sigma$ to $\Sigma_0$.
+From what has been said in the last paragraph, if $\Sigma$ is a super Riemann surface of genus 2 with an even spin structure, then there is an ordinary Riemann surface $\Sigma_0$ of genus 2 whose period matrix $\Omega_{ij}$ coincides with the super period matrix $\hat\Omega_{ij}$ of $\Sigma$. $\Sigma$ is a slightly thickened and deformed version of $\Sigma_0$ (thickened by its fermionic dimension and deformed by its odd moduli), so up to homology there is a natural map from $\Sigma$ to $\Sigma_0$.
 This means that it makes sense to endow $\Sigma_0$ with the same spin structure as $\Sigma$.

 The map from $\Sigma$ to $\Sigma_0$ is a holomorphic map $\pi$ from $\MM_{2,+}$, the moduli space of super Riemann surfaces of genus 2 with even spin structure, to $\M_{2,\mathrm{Spin+}}$, the moduli space of ordinary Riemann surfaces of genus 2 with an even spin structure.
 But $\M_{2,\mathrm{Spin+}}$ is the reduced space of $\MM_{2,+}$, and so is naturally embedded in $\MM_{2,+}$ as its subspace that parametrizes split super Riemann surfaces.
 The map $\pi:\MM_{2,+}\to \M_{2,\mathrm{Spin+}}$ is the identity when restricted to split super Riemann surfaces (since $\h\Omega_{ij}=\Omega_{ij}$ if the odd moduli are zero), so it is a holomorphic splitting of $\MM_{2,+}$.
 Given such a holomorphic splitting, we can attempt to calculate superstring scattering amplitudes by integrating first over the odd moduli -- that is over the fibers of $\pi$ -- to reduce to an integral over the purely bosonic moduli space $\M_{2,\mathrm{Spin+}}$.
 This approach has turned out to be very powerful, as reviewed in \cite{DPhthree}.